Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 And so what is the actual, how should we handle regulation?

-is clearly some of these laws that were passed in California seem actually very reasonable and positive for AI and protecting humans and human flourishing with AI I think we should probably take those in mind and find out a way to
+is clearly some of these laws that we're passing California seem actually very reasonable and positive for AI and protecting humans and human flourishing with AI.

-Can I add one element would be I think any sort of positive, I mean, we'd be extremely in favor of those.
+I mean, we'd be extremely in favor of those.

-One thing that's a recent shift is if you look at young families today, so families, there are around 25 million families English-speaking who have children under eight.
+One thing that's a recent shift is if you look at young families today, so families, there are around 25 million families English speaking who have children under eight.

 And in that cohort, 85% of them are screen time conscious with their children.